okhryapina/CalendarManual/Android/User_manual.md

 ## Still don't see the Meetings?
 Check, if it's displayed in the device calendar.
 If not, then add the calendar.
 How to add needed calendar:
 * open device Calendar
-* open Settings
+* open the settings menu
-* go Manage calendars
+* open "Manage calendars"
-* press Add account
+* tap "Add account"
-* select Google(or any other)
+* select Google (or any other provider)
-* login to needed account
+* login to the needed account
-* press "I agree to Google Terms of services
+* tap "I agree to Google Terms of services"
-* scroll down and press "Accept"
+* scroll down and tap "Accept"
-* check added Calendar (if it's not checked)
+* check the added calendar (if it's not checked)
-* wait a bit until Meetings appear
+* wait a bit until the meetings appear

 ![gif](ezgif2.com-video-to-gif.gif)